contentauth/c2pa-rs/README.md

 The **[Coalition for Content Provenance and Authenticity](https://c2pa.org)** (C2PA) addresses the prevalence of misleading information online through the development of technical standards for certifying the source and history (or provenance) of media content.
 The C2PA Rust library is part of the [Content Authenticity Initiative](https://contentauthenticity.org) open-source SDK.

-Additional documentation:
+For the best experience, read the docs on the [CAI Open Source SDK documentation website](https://opensource.contentauthenticity.org/docs/c2pa-node/).
+Some additional documentation for this repository is also available on GitHub:

 - [Usage](docs/usage.md)
 - [Supported formats](docs/supported-formats.md)
 - [Release notes](docs/release-notes.md)
 - [Contributing to the project](docs/project-contributions.md)

-For additional documentation, please see the [CAI open-source SDK documentation](https://opensource.contentauthenticity.org/docs/introduction/).

 </div>

 ## Key features

-The C2PA Rust library implements a subset of the [C2PA technical specification](https://c2pa.org/specifications/specifications/1.4/specs/C2PA_Specification.html).
+[The c2pa-rs repository](https://github.com/contentauth/c2pa-rs) implements a subset of the [C2PA technical specification](https://c2pa.org/specifications/specifications/1.4/specs/C2PA_Specification.html) in the Rust programming language.

 The library enables a desktop, mobile, or embedded application to:
 * Create and sign C2PA [claims](https://c2pa.org/specifications/specifications/1.4/specs/C2PA_Specification.html#_claims) and [manifests](https://c2pa.org/specifications/specifications/1.4/specs/C2PA_Specification.html#_manifests).